Baker City, OR Demographics

 A map of Baker City's Population by Race

-Of the 426 places in Oregon, Baker City is the 66th most populous.
+Baker City is ranked the 64th most populous place in Oregon, out of 426 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Baker City was ranked the 66th most populous place in the 2020 Census.

 Baker City's White Population